Surgical Penile Implants

 When natural or medical treatments can’t treat erectile dysfunction, a penile prosthesis is an option you may want to consider.

-Why would a surgical penile implant (penile prosthesis) be used?
+Why would a surgical penile implant be used?

 A surgical penile implant (also called a penile prosthesis) is a treatment alternative for men with erectile dysfunction (ED).
 The simplest type of prosthesis consists of a pair of bendable, silicone rods surgically implanted inside the erection chambers of the penis.
 Today, most men choose a hydraulic, inflatable prosthesis that lets a man to have an erection whenever he chooses.

-A penile implant is typically used when there is a clear medical cause for ED and when the problem is unlikely to resolve or improve naturally or with another medical cure.
+A penile implant is normally used when there is a clear medical cause for erectile dysfunction and when the problem is not likely to resolve or improve naturally or with another medical cure.
 Sometimes a penile prosthesis is implanted through a surgery to reconstruct the penis when scarring has caused erections to curve.